mstksg/inCode/copy/entries/hamilton-1.md

-This function is important, because "configuration space" is how we actually directly observe our system -- in terms of positions and velocities, and not in terms of positions and momenta (and sometimes conjugate momenta might not even have a meaningful physical interpretation).
+This function is important, because "configuration space" is how we actually directly observe our system -- in terms of positions and velocities, and not in terms of positions and momenta (and sometimes conjugate momenta might not even have meaningful physical interpretations).
 So, having `toPhase` lets us "initialize" our system in terms of direct observables, and then convert it to its phase space representation, which is something that Hamiltonian mechanics can work with.